origin-42/Portfolio/README.md

 The update was intended to reduce time to navigate the page(s).

-further implementation will purely be visual rather than function... implemented as functions, funtionally.
+Further implementation will purely be visual rather than funtional... implemented as functions, funtionally.

 ## Installation
 Simply initialize a directory and pull from github.